technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image19.png)

-5. Select the uploaded table and click **View data** to update the table with columns with given column name and column type
+5. Select the uploaded table and click on **View data** option on top bar to update the table with columns with given column name and column type

 Column name: Employee ID